 You can look at any of the aforementioned bodies to learn more about how they help protect the public by holding their members to certain standards and ethics.

 Nope!
 We’re available to help you through many of the situations you’ll experience as a post-secondary student.
 If you’re having a tough time with something, we can help, however, some insurance plans require you to have a referral from a doctor to use mental health counselling benefits.
 You’ll want to consult your policy document or reach out to us to help you understand your coverage so you know if you need a referral or not.

-Accessing services for the first time involves five steps: Deciding How to Pay, Browsing the Clinician Directory, Scheduling an Appointment, Creating an Account, and Attending the Appointment.
+Accessing services for the first time involves five steps: Deciding How to Pay, Browsing the Clinician Directory, Registering, Scheduling an Appointment, and Attending the Appointment.

 Deciding How to Pay: You can pay out of pocket, or if you’re a student, you may have insurance coverage which could cover part or all of the cost for a session.
 You can complete the Insurance Check on our home page so we can let you know if you have insurance and if your insurance will cover 100% of the session costs.